JDB03/TechWriting-Readme/README.md

 # Team Mountaineers Programming Setup Process
+This ReadMe Document is Specifically for the 2024-2025 Competition Year

 ## Important Notes
-$ means run in a terminal
+- `$` means to run this command in a terminal
-cd is change directory
-ls lists out files and folders in the current directory
+- `$ ls` will list out files and folders in the current directory
+- `$ cd` stands for change directory
+   - `$ cd /<directory>` will change to a specific directory at a lower level than this one (Like opening a folder in file explorer)
+   - `$ cd ..` will move you back up one level

 ## Setting Up Ubuntu (Virtual Machine)